mdiebolt/obj-animator/loader.coffee.md

 Loads voxel models from .obj files

-Pass in the characters collection when the loading manager finishes
+Pass model data to the callback when the loading manager finishes

     manager = new THREE.LoadingManager (cb) ->
-      cb? characters
+      cb? models

     texture = new THREE.Texture()